maxxedev/maxxedev.github.io/_posts/2021-03-07-mocking-static-methods-and-constructors-with-mockito.md

     <scope>test</scope>
 </dependency>
 ```
 We will also add assertj and junit dependencies.
-See [pom.xml](https://github.com/maxxedev/mockito-example/blob/main/pom.xml) for complete example.
+See [pom.xml](https://github.com/maxxedev/mockito-example/blob/main/pom.xml) for a complete example.

 # Mocking Static Methods
 To mock static methods on Foo class, simply call mockito's `mockStatic()` method: